 - you are married or a civil partner

 - you are pregnant or on maternity leave

 For example, you're a disabled woman who's been sacked because you're pregnant.
 You may have a claim for pregnancy discrimination as well as disability discrimination.

-If you think you've been sacked because you're pregnant and because you're disabled, make sure you raise both issues if you make a complaint.For more information about discrimination, see our discrimination pages.
+If you think you've been sacked because you're pregnant and because you're disabled, make sure you raise both issues if you make a complaint.For more information, see our discrimination pages.